Ghost flight (commercial aviation): Airport slot rule

 In order to maintain an effective airport and keep flights on time, airports have implemented slot rules to ensure flights are able to continue in a timely manner and limit airspace congestion.
 These slot rules also help maximize competition and keep airfares low.
 Airlines are required to utilize the slots for flights or trade them.
 If a slot goes unused, the airline must give back the slot so other airlines are able to use it.

 Before the COVID restrictions, airlines were required to use their allotted spots at least 80% of the time.
 During the pandemic, the European Commission temporarily suspended Europe's airport slot rule for a short period.
 Due to travel restrictions, many flights were cancelled or had limited capacity, which made it difficult for airlines to fulfill all the requirements for possessing an airport slot.
 The suspension of the slot rule was reinstated in October 2021.
 After the slot rule was reinstated, the rule only required European airlines to use 75% of their flight slots for the winter season.
 In the summer of 2023, they plan on getting back on track to pre-pandemic regulations and will be required to fill 80% of airport slots.
 However, in January 2022 the Lufthansa Group, Europe's second largest airline, estimated that it would need to operate 18,000 ghost flights this winter to be able to keep all their current runway slots.
-Ghost flights are an example of wastage and unnecessary emissions, and are used as an argument for slot reform.
+Ghost flights are an example of waste and unnecessary emissions, and are used as an argument for slot reform.

 As of July 2022, the European Commission adopted a proposal that would allow more flexibility of airline slots.
 Airlines would be allowed to use exceptions in situations such as natural disasters, epidemiological emergencies such as pandemics, or widespread political unrest resulting in disruptive effect on air travel.
 The proposal went into effect on October 30, 2022.